deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 - You can have live access to the output that your models create.
 Take a look at [this site](_live_output.md).
 - You can connect to some data per SSHFS on your branch.
 The cluster will use the same SSHFS connection, but currently this works only if the `data` folder was used.

+## Acknowledgements
+The DVC-CC software is developed at CBMI (HTW Berlin - University of Applied Sciences).
+The work is supported by the German Federal Ministry of Education and Research (project deep.TEACHING, grant number 01IS17056 and project deep.HEALTH, grant number 13FH770IX6).